harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 Often, you will deploy one service to one Environment in a CD stage.
 In some cases, you might want to use multiple services and environments in the same stage.

-For example, let's say you host 1 infrastructure per customer and want to deploy your service to all customer infrastructures in the same pipeline.
+For example, let's say you host one infrastructure per customer and want to deploy your service to all customer infrastructures in the same pipeline.
 Instead of creating separate stages for each service and infrastructure combination, you can just deploy a single service to all infrastructures in the same stage.

 :::note

-This same functionality is supported for GitOps Clusters by configuring multiple clusters per environment.
+This functionality is supported for GitOps clusters by configuring multiple clusters per environment.

 :::